TheOdinProject/curriculum/foundations/the_basics/how_this_course_will_work.md

 Most lessons will contain questions that you should be able to answer before moving on.
 Some of the lessons will ask you to complete exercises.
 In addition, we provide several projects throughout the curriculum to help you grow your understanding by actually building things.

+### A Note About Language

+The Odin Project attracts people from all over the world who aspire to learn how to program.
+Please be aware that this curriculum is written in English and maintained by people whose primary (and typically only) language is English.
+If you are a non-English speaker, or English is not a primary language for you, we *highly* recommend spending extra time on topics and terms that you do not understand right away.
+We also encourage you to seek out additional resources that teach about these topics in your own native language so you can understand them more fully.

+In addition to this, you might also consider using a translation dictionary in your own language alongside of our curriculum so you can readily reference it as you go.
+We do not have any recommendations on these since there are such a wide variety of languages spoken throughout the world, but finding one may perhaps be a good first step in learning how to find useful tools online by searching.
+This is a skill you will utilize and improve as you progress in your learning to be a developer.

 ### What Comes Next

 Once you've completed this course, you should be pretty comfortable with the building blocks of web programming but itching to dig deeper.
 Though we spend a fair bit of time digging into each of the major topics in this course, it's really just a taste of what comes next (and all the cool stuff you can do with it).